 Not sure whether you should put your American dollar into a foreign currency fixed deposit in 2021?
 We’ve collated a list of the USD time deposit interest rates of the major banks so you won’t need to.

-Whether you’re saving up for that big US trip once the travel bubble opens, or are simply looking to take advantage of the competitive interest rates, you can look to foreign currency fixed deposits to safeguard your cash.
+Whether you’re saving up for that big US trip since travel lanes are now open, or are simply looking to take advantage of the competitive interest rates, you can look to foreign currency fixed deposits to safeguard your cash.

 - What is foreign currency fixed deposits?